hilmiatha/hilmiatha/README.md

 My name is Hilmi Atha Putra😄

 * I'm currently studying IS in University of Indonesia
-* Currently learning Data Engineering and Back-end Development (Go & Java/Spring)
+* Currently learning Data Engineering